 An open bite can be frustrating.
 It can be annoying.
 It can make you think twice before smiling.
 But fortunately, there are a lot of viable treatment options, and we think Invisalign is one of the best.
 Their clear aligners can correct many of the same conditions braces can, including some cases of open bite.

-Invisalign’s reputation might make it seem like an easy choice, but this is an important decision, so it’s important to evaluate all your options first.
-Read on and you’ll find an in-depth analysis of Invisalign and some alternatives that may be more congruent with your dental and financial circumstances.
+But while Invisalign’s reputation for top-quality products might make it seem like an easy choice, this is an important decision, so be sure to evaluate all your options first.
+Read on and you’ll find an in-depth analysis of Invisalign, plus some of the clear aligner giant’s top alternatives.

 Table of Contents